“No branch can bear fruit by itself; it must remain in the Vine. Neither can you bear fruit unless you remain in Me” John 15:6

 Let us see Jesus’ role in the “Triune Life.”
 Jesus said, “No branch can bear fruit by itself; it must remain in the vine.
 Neither can you bear fruit unless you remain in Me.
 I am the Vine, you are the branches.
 If you remain in Me and I in you, you will bear much fruit; apart from Me you can do nothing” (John 15:4-5).
 To remain in the Son means to never stop believing in Him as our permanent and ongoing Mediator.
 It means to experience the Love of the Father for the Son which has been from eternity.
 (John 17:24).
 It means to be showered with the Father’s Love through the Son and become a blessing.
 This is how the “Triune Life” is lived out with the Son’s participation in the life of the believer.
 Paul affirms, “In Christ you are made complete” (Col.2:10).

-Jesus is the Vine with Branch offshoots extending (Man) where Fruits Hang off (Pic: Wiki Commons)
+Jesus is the Vine with Branch offshoots extending (Human Life) where Fruits Hang off (Pic: Wiki Commons)